aedart/ion/docs/archive/current/packages/support/objects/merge.md

 #### Skip Callback

-In situations when you need to perform more advanced skip logic, then you can use a callback.
+You can use a callback, if you need to handle more advanced skip logic.
-It is given the following arguments:
+The callback accepts the the following arguments:

 - `key: PropertyKey` - The current property that is being processed.
 - `source: object` - The source object that contains the key.